 In this regard, a new residential development at the site will be permissible given that the site lies completely outside of Flood Zones 2 and 3.
-Whilst there is a risk of surface water flooding at the site, it is limited to the north of the site and only inundates 8% of the site in the design event so should be manageable.
+Whilst there is a risk of surface water flooding at the site, it should be manageable provided it is considered when locating infrastructure.